 How to get to Skye?
 See the best sights?
 Even travel the traditional way – by boat.
 If you really want to ‘go over the sea to Skye’ this is another way of doing that!
 (The Mallaig route is always an option too.)
 The ferry is community run and only operates Easter to October so check it is running first on their website.The unusual boat is very small taking 6 cars and crosses a beautiful stretch of water – Kyle Rhea – the haunt of otters and sea-eagles.Not cheap however, at £15 per crossing (which takes only a few minutes.)
 The drive to the ferry from the A87 is around 25 mins non-stop – but this isn’t a drive to be done in a hurry.Enjoy the scenery!

 So, from the A87, at the end of magnificent Glen Shiel, beyond Shiel Bridge, turn left.
-The Kylerhea ferry is well advertised here.There are lovely views back to Glen Shiel on a fine day and a real sense of having entered a more remote world.
+The Kylerhea ferry is well advertised from here.It only operates Easter to October however so check dates.There are lovely views back to Glen Shiel on a fine day and a real sense of having entered a more remote world.

 Follow this minor road as it climbs up and up to the top of the Mam Ratagan (hill pass) and stop for the wonderful views over to the Five Sisters of Kintail mountain range.